SoftcatMS/azure-lighthouse-managedoffer-sandbox-cloudfundamentals/README.md

-# Azure Lighthouse Managed Offer (Sandbox - Cloud Essentials)
+# Azure Lighthouse Managed Offer (Sandbox - Cloud Fundamentals)
 Stores the Azure Lighthouse Managed Security Offer template that can be used to provide delegation to customer environments from objects with the Partner Sandbox account

 The following permissions are included in this lighthouse offer.